lairdshaw/fups/README.md

 FUPS: Forum user-post scraper
 =============================

-FUPS is an extensible PHP framework for scraping and outputting the posts of a specified user from a specified forum/board running supported forum software.
+FUPS is an extensible PHP framework for scraping and outputting either (1) the posts of a specified user or, (2) all posts in specified forums (phpBB-only for now), from a specified forum/board running supported forum software.
 Currently supported forum software is phpBB and XenForo.
 FUPS can be run as either a web app or as a commandline script.

 Installation-free use
 ---------------------